arief25ramadhan/traffic-sign-classifier/README.md

 * validation set accuracy of 94.6 %
 * test set accuracy of 91.%

-I choose the Le Net architecture for our traffic sign classifier back bone.
-Le Net was developed by Yann Le Cunn.
+I choose the Le Net architecture for our traffic sign classifier backbone.
+Yann Le Cunn developed le Net.
 It is the idea

 If a well known architecture was chosen:
 * What architecture was chosen?